2023 (Q2) Chase Freedom Flex 5% Bonus Categories – Dates, Activation, & More

-The Chase Freedom Flex℠‘s main benefit is its quarterly rotating 5% cash back (or 5x points per dollar spent) bonus categories.
+The main benefit of the Chase Freedom Flex℠ is its quarterly rotating 5% cash back (or 5x points per dollar spent) bonus categories.
 On its own, maximizing the 5% cash back is worth $300 per year ($75 per quarter) since it is only valid on the first $1,500 spent per quarter.
 When transferred to another business or travel-focused Chase card, the points can be worth much more.

 Here is everything you need to know about activating and maximizing the Chase Freedom Flex’s quarterly rotating bonus categories.
 Please note, these bonus categories are also available to Chase Freedom cardholders, which is no longer open to new applicants.

-Cardholders will earn 5% cash back (on up to $1,500 spent) at Walmart and PayPal for Q4 2021.
-After spending a combined $1,500 at Walmart and PayPal, cardholders then earn 1%.
-Those are the same categories as last year for Q4.
+Freedom Flex cardholders currently earn 5% cash back (on up to $1,500 spent) at Amazon and Lowes for Q2 2023.
+After spending a combined $1,500 on those categories, cardholders then earn 1%.
 Here are two important dates you need to know.

-Please note you must activate this benefit to receive the 5% cash back at Walmart and PayPal.
+Please note you must activate this benefit to receive the 5% cash back at currently unknown categories.
 Otherwise, you will earn the standard 1% (or 1x points per dollar spent).
 Activation for a quarter begins in the middle of the month before the start date.
 For example, Q1’s activation time starts in the middle of December.

 How to Activate The 5% Quarterly Chase Freedom Flex Bonus Categories